 For the broader ecosystem:

-• Ambiguous: Liquidation backrunning creates fierce competition that can lead to network spam (many bots submitting the same liquidation); MEV-Boost reduces this by moving competition off-chain.
+- Ambiguous: Liquidation backrunning creates fierce competition that can lead to network spam; MEV-Boost reduces this by moving competition off-chain.

-• Negative (systemic): The value extracted by backrunners represents value that could have gone to LPs, traders, or the protocol — it’s a form of profit extraction from protocol activity by specialized actors.
+- Negative (systemic): The value extracted by backrunners represents value that could have gone to LPs, traders, or the protocol — it is a form of profit extraction from protocol activity by specialized actors.

 See Also